-In 2022, more staff time was devoted to leading and preparing for volunteer weeding projects.
+In 2022 and 2023, staff time was also devoted to leading and preparing for volunteer weeding projects.
 Additionally, staff focused on hand removing weed populations that were difficult for volunteers to get to yet were not large enough to devote to contractor spending.